faanross/faanross.github.io/content/posts/course01.md

 # 1.1 INTRODUCTION

-In this section we'll set up the three VMs we'll need for the course - Windows 10 (Victim), Kali Linux (Attacker), Ubuntu 20.04 (Post-Mortem Analysis).
-First we'll download the iso files, then we'll install the operating systems, and finally we'll configure them.
+In this section we'll set up the three VMs we'll need for the course - Windows 10 (Victim), Kali Linux (Attacker), and Ubuntu 20.04 (Post-Mortem Analysis).
+First we'll download the iso images and use them to install the operating systems.
+Then, depending on the specific VM, we'll perform some configurations as well as install extra software.

 # 1.2 REQUIREMENTS